 Truck accident victims often suffer fatalities or serious and sometimes permanent injuries.
-Trucking companies and their insurance companies usually offer little help to the victims of a truck accidents.
+Trucking companies and their insurance companies usually offer little help to the victims of truck accidents.
 Truck accident lawsuits are very expensive for both the victim and the company involved and often the truck company will attempt to settle the case for pennies on the dollar.
-Experienced truck accident lawyers can help level the playing field so that you are able to reach a just and equal settlement.
+Experienced truck accident lawyers can help level the playing field so that you can reach a just and equal settlement.

 Most of the deaths and injuries involve the passengers of vehicles while the drivers of the tractor-trailers usually escape trucking collisions with little or no personal injury.

 Due to the large size of trucks, an 18-wheeler accident can greatly endanger the lives of other smaller vehicles unnecessarily when tractor-trailer operators fail to consider proper crash prevention.